manaakiwhenua/agent_template/README.md

 The CO₂-equivalent carbon currently stored on this patch (t/ha).
 This is increased by every model iteration according to the land use category parameter `carbon-stock-rate` until it reaches a values of `carbon-stock-maximum`.

+#### Cluster size
+Patches are divided into clusters of common land use, and each patch then has an associated cluster size.
+Diagonal connections are not included.

 #### Pollinated
 For each patch, if the current land use is 3 or 4, and there is at least one neighbour within 4 grid spaces with land use 5 then this patch is considered pollinated and has an index value of 1.
 Otherwise the index value is 0.